FriendUPCloud/friendup/clients/electron/README.md

 Known issues
 ---------------

-Application won't close - something to do with FriendUP's window.onbeforeunload function.
+Application won't close - has to do with FriendUP's window.onbeforeunload function.